 Another John Carpenter creation, Valek is the first Vampire, who plans to find a way for his kind to walk in the sun light so that they can overrun the world.

 They are also incredibly difficult to kill which is refreshing as often I find that Vampires are undermined somewhat in films and television series.
-I think it stems from a combination of Vampires having more weaknesses than other monsters, and also the fact that as they more often than not are the main villains in television series like Buffy, they have to be made easier to kill for practicality’s sake.
+I think it stems from a combination of Vampires having more weaknesses than other monsters, and also the fact that as they more often than not are the main villains in television series like Buffy.
+They have to be made easier to kill for practicality’s sake.

 Vampires can’t take baths in the Hammer movies.
 Lets hope they don’t sweat or else they must stink!

 In this film however Vampire slaying is a very difficult task.
 To start with Vampires only have two weaknesses.
 Being staked and sunlight.
-Also it takes team of people armed with machine guns shotguns and stakes to take down just one Vampire.
+Also it takes team of people armed with machine guns, shotguns and stakes to take down just one Vampire.

-Valek meanwhile being the king of the Vampires is virtually unkilable.
+Valek meanwhile being the king of the Vampires is virtually unkillable.
 He single handedly slaughters an entire team of Vampire hunters without breaking a sweat.
 He is slices them in half with his finger nails, tears their heads off and even gets quite creative, such as when he forces a priest to shoot himself in the head with his own shot gun!

-Thomas Ian Griffith who played him I think did an excellent job as the monster.
+Thomas Ian Griffith who played him I think did an excellent job as the villain.
 He had a real dark charisma and a sneering arrogance that fitted the character.
 You do get the impression that Valek for the past 600 years has never met anyone who has even come close to threatening him, hence why he simply laughs at Jack Crow’s attempts to harm him.

 6/ Centaur (Golden Voyage of Sinbad)